-Direct operating expenses for YTD 2021 were \$42.2 million, or 20.8% of revenue, compared with \$38.6 million, or 25.4% of revenue, for YTD 2020.
-The \$3.6 million increase is primarily attributable to our acquisitions (TDS, MCI and Skelton), however these acquisitions - which are included in our specialized transportation segment - have lower facility-related costs in relation to our healthcare logistics segment which results in a lower direct operating expense operating ratio in YTD 2021 as compared to YTD 2020.
+Direct operating expenses for YTD 2021 were \$63.6 million, or 20.7% of revenue, compared with \$56.6 million, or 24.9% of revenue, for YTD 2020.
+The \$7.0 million increase is primarily attributable to our acquisitions (TDS, MCI and Skelton), however these acquisitions - which are included in our specialized transportation segment - have lower facility-related costs compared to our healthcare logistics segment which results in a lower direct operating expense operating ratio in YTD 2021 as compared to YTD 2020.
 We have incurred certain incremental costs in connection with our COVID-19 response measures, including additional cleaning activities for our facilities and equipment, expenses for personal protective equipment for our associates, and other measures impacting productivity; however, these incremental costs were mitigated through effective productivity management and other cost controls.

 During YTD 2021, we continued to qualify for the Canada Emergency Wage Subsidy ("CEWS") program in connection with our packaging operations.
 We recognize government assistance as a reduction to payroll expense.
-A total of \$0.8 million, or 0.4% of revenue, was recognized as a reduction of direct operating expenses for YTD 2021 for assistance received from the CEWS program compared to \$0.8 million, or 0.6% of revenue in YTD 2020.
-During Q2 2021, were able to safely ease limitations on the number of associates in our operations while continuing to allow for physical distancing in accordance with public health guidelines and were able to gradually restore our operating capacity to near pre-pandemic levels.
-Accordingly, we currently do not expect to submit applications to receive government assistance under the CEWs program in Q3 2021.
+A total of \$1.1 million, or 0.4% of revenue, was recognized as a reduction of direct operating expenses for YTD 2021 for assistance received from the CEWS program, compared to \$1.7 million, or 0.8% of revenue in YTD 2020.
+The final period for government assistance under the existing CEWS program concluded on October 23, 2021.
+It is uncertain whether we will continue to qualify for CEWS or other government assistance programs in connection with the COVID-19 pandemic for the remainder of Fiscal 2021.